pmjones/php-styler/README.md

 - **Customization.** Change the output style of printable elements by extending the _Styler_ and overriding the method for each _Printable_ you want to change.

 - **Comment Preservation.** As much as the PHP-Parser will allow.

+### Comparable Offerings

+[PHP CS Fixer](https://cs.symfony.com/) is the category leader for PHP here.
+It offers a huge range of customization options to fix (or not fix) specific elements of PHP code.
+However, it is extremely complex, and can be difficult to modify.

+The [Black](https://black.readthedocs.io/en/stable/) formatter for Python appears to have similar design goals and operation as PHP-Styler.

 ## Usage